rocBLAS programming guide#

 The general outline of the function should be:

-Convert any scalar arguments (e.g.,
+Convert any scalar arguments (for example,

 alpha